francisco-oro/JSE-1/README.md

 # JSE-1
-Repositorio de las actividades realizadas durante el curo JavaScript Essentials 1
+Labs and highlights of the course JavaScript Essentials 1 (JSE) are found here.